Rein Taagepera: Scholarly works

 Taagepera's theoretical scholarly work, which mainly deals with electoral systems, is heavily quantitative and modelling in character and strongly informed by the epistemology of his previous field, physics.
 The quantitative approach is his general attitude towards political science as a scholarly discipline.
 He is the creator, together with Markku Laakso, of the Laakso-Taagepera index which estimates the "Effective number of parties".
 He systematized numerous contributions in electoral systems theory into a general, quantitative theoretical framework, exposed in the volume Predicting Party Sizes: The Logic of Simple Electoral Systems (2007).
+Together with Matthew Shugart, they presented a holistic model of electoral system effects known as the seat product model.

 Taagepera's original epistemological and methodological approach, defined as logical quantitative modeling, is systematically presented in the recent volume Making Social Sciences More Scientific.
 The Need for Predictive Models (2008).
 Of special interest is his research in the World System hyperbolic growth.

 Apart from the quantitative study of electoral and party systems, Taagepera has published several studies of Estonian and Baltic history, politics, and culture.
 These latter are more personal and take strong normative positions.
 Taagepera has written award-winning pieces of prose, most notably Livland-Leaveland in 1990.
 It was awarded the Tuglas Prize in the same year.